 Research shows us that the thyroid needs specific vitamins and minerals to function.

-Minerals like Iodine, Selenium, and zinc and vitamins like A, C, and B can all be found in every day foods you see at your grocery store.
-For a list of foods to support your thyroid, see our article on eating for thyroid health.
+Minerals like Iodine, Selenium, and zinc and vitamins like A, C, and B can all be found in everyday foods you see at your grocery store.

 Tip: Next time you go shopping consider prawns, haddock, salmon, sea vegetables, eggs, and mushrooms.
 These are all rich in iodine, one of the most important minerals for healthy thyroid function.